 Timed One-Time Password (Mobile Apps)

 Timed one-time passwords are a secure method of multi-factor authentication.
 A mobile app or password manager will provide a secure code that a user must enter to authenticate.
 This code will change after a short period of time, making it very difficult for cybercriminals to obtain.
-Some one-time password apps will require additional authentication process, such as biometrics, adding even more layers.
+Some one-time password apps will require additional authentication processes, such as biometrics, adding even more layers.

-The Problems with some methods
+The Problems with Some Methods

 No Encryption

-Due to practicality, SMS and voice protocols cannot be encrypted, essentially because it would prevent users from being able to read them – Therefore, hackers are easily able to intercept these messages.
-They use techniques, like installing a software defined radio, or utilising an SS7 intercept service, to spy on phone traffic and intercept messages.
+Due to practicality, SMS and voice protocols cannot be encrypted, essentially because it would prevent users from being able to read them.
+Therefore, hackers are easily able to intercept these messages.
+They use techniques, like installing a software-defined radio or utilising an SS7 intercept service, to spy on phone traffic and intercept messages.

 Hackers often target employees at phone networks, manipulating them into call forwarding or SIM swapping – essentially resulting in the hacker receiving the OTP or calls on behalf of the user.